BernardTatin/eleventy-netlify-boilerplate/posts/C-Nuklear-and-me.md

 - Nuklear
 ---

-Because I have learned **C** on books before I could use a compiler - yes, Internet was not everywhere and we could only talks with phones - **C** is a language I really love, even today, even after gloomy nights searching obscure bugs in memory management.
+Because I have learned **C** on books before I could use a compiler - yes, Internet was not everywhere, and we could only talks with phones - **C** is a language I really love, even today, even after gloomy nights searching obscure bugs in memory management.

 Because **[Nuklear](https://github.com/Immediate-Mode-UI/Nuklear)** seemed perfect and easy to use with **C**, I choose it to make graphical user interface.